DDC-SIH/geo-servers/README.md

 #### Optional Query Parameters

 - `format`: Output format (`tiff` or `png`).
 Defaults to `tiff` if not specified.
+- `download`: When set to `yes`, returns a zip file containing both the raw source files and the stacked result.

 #### Response

 The endpoint returns the stacked layers as a file attachment in the requested format.
+If `download=yes` is specified, it returns a zip file containing both the raw source files and the stacked result.

 ## Examples